stbenjam/stbenjam.github.io/_posts/2017-08-05-harvard_extension.md

 flops.
 I've written a multithreaded web server, my own shell, and my own implementations of a ton of Unix utilities.
-All of this gave me a better foundation in how computers actually work, something I don't think I had a good grasp on before I began this journey.
+All of this gave me a better foundation in how computers actually work, something I don't think I had a good grasp on before I began this journey - even though I had been working as a developer and sysadmin for a number of years.